Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition, consumers also face high risks of purchasing counterfeit, fake or unknown origin goods when ordering on unregistered cross-border e-commerce platforms.
 These items may not meet safety standards, be harmful to consumers or be prohibited goods in the Vietnamese market.

 In particular, for products related to health and safety such as functional foods, cosmetics, children's toys and electronic devices, the use of poor quality products can have serious consequences.
-In these cases, because the authorities cannot supervise the responsibilities of enterprises in ensuring product quality and ensuring the accuracy of product information provision, consumers will not receive support according to the law from the authorities.
+In these cases, because the authorities cannot supervise the responsibilities of enterprises in ensuring product quality and the responsibility to ensure the accuracy of providing product information, consumers will not receive support according to the law from the authorities.

 Risk of information and personal data leakage